 Carys’s support worker helped arrange for security devices to be fitted at her home.
-The impact this had on her sense of safety led Carys to install more equipment and eventually she felt confident to go to the police, who put a stalking protection order in place.
+The impact this had on her sense of safety led Carys to install more equipment and eventually she felt confident to go to the police.

 After Beca left her ex partner, his abusive behaviour turned to stalking and harassment, including following her car and harassing her at her place of work.
 After reporting to the police, she was referred to Cyfannol Women’s Aid and received emotional support initially, while following police advice to log all incidents.